inverno-io/inverno-mods/inverno-http-client/README.md

 }
 ```

-In the above code, we have set:
+In above code, we have set:

 - the client to connect using HTTP/1.1 protocol only (default includes both HTTP/1.1 and HTTP/2 which is used first when the server supports it)
 - the connection pool max size to 3 for the Endpoint (endpoints will use up to 3 connections to send requests to the HTTP server)